-This easy Apple Bread recipe is moist (and flourless!) and it’s packed with whole grains and fruit.
-Plus, it has a texture that’s soft enough for even the littlest eaters and stores well in the fridge for days.
+This easy Apple Baked Oatmeal is moist, flavorful, and packed with whole grains and fruit.
+Plus, it has a texture that’s soft enough for even the littlest eaters, can be eaten in slices or scooped into a bowl, and stores well in the fridge for days.

 This recipe contains pantry staples including:

-TIP: The bread is just lightly sweetened, so you may want to drizzle a little yogurt on top.
-Up to you!
+TIP: The apple oatmeal bread is just lightly sweetened, and we love it with a little yogurt on top.

 Here’s a look at how to make this quick bread recipe.
 Scroll down to the bottom of this post to see the full recipe.

 - Dice the apple.
 (I usually leave the peel on.)